xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 and second, the replacement word.
 Such details can be found in the Python documentation and become more familiar with time.

-We now come to an operation central to any text analysis.
-To count the unique words as we did before, we need to divide up each line into words:
+In conclusion, we come to an operation central to any text analysis.
+To count the unique words as we did before, we need to divide up each line into words.

-- Split each line into words (tokenize), strip punctuation, make lower case and count unique words (types).
+We can then get rid of punctuation, make everything lower case to avoid duplication, and create a list of all words found in the novel.
+The list of all words is commonly referred to as "tokens" where the list of unique words gives us the "types".
+The type--token distinction is incredibly useful in stylistic analysis, for example.
+It can be used to build more complex models about the quality of writing for example, or about the age range of the intended audience.
+We expect sophisticated prose for adults to exhibit a high token-to-type ration.
+Children's literature uses a more limited vocabulary that repeats more often, giving us a lower ratio value.

 ```
 from string import punctuation